-Will Along with being the second-largest Portuguese city after Lisbon, Porto is also one of the most prominent urban areas in Southern Europe.
+Portugal second-largest city after Lisbon, Porto is also one of the most prominent urban areas in Southern Europe.
 Its rich history which dates back to many centuries enriches its cultural wealth as the city is one of the oldest European centers.
-Varied historical monuments including the cathedral with its Romanesque choir, neoclassical Stock Exchange and the typical Portuguese Manueline style Church of Santa Clara depict its cultural richness.
+Dramatically located at the mouth of the Rio Douro, this is the de facto capital of northern Portugal.
+Porto is a massively atmospheric place, with lots of varied historical monuments including the Cathedral with its Romanesque choir, the neoclassical Stock Exchange, the iconic Luis I bridge, and the typical Portuguese Manueline style Church of Santa Clara, depict its cultural richness.

 Considered one of the most beautiful cities of Portugal, Viana do Castelo is located in Minho province, the north-western most region of Portugal that borders Spain’s Galicia region.
 The proximity to the Lima river, as well as it’s breathtaking views makes Viana do Castelo a must stop in any visit to the north of Portugal.
 Viana is famous for its architecture with its monuments in and around the city.
 It is also famous for its surrounding natural beauty which is a characteristic of the Minho province.